 It is also important to note that ashes from hardwood trees, such as maple and oak, contain more nutrients than ash from other trees, on average.
 Wood ash also acts as an effective pesticide by keeping slugs, snails, and other soft-bodied invertebrates at bay.

+If human urine grosses you out, then bat guano is another one you might want to miss.
 A fancy term for bat poo, guano has been used as a soil enricher for eons.
 You can also use manure from other animals including chickens and cows.
 Bat guano is often worked into the soil or made into compost tea.
-Bat guano’s NPK ratio is 10-3-1 which means it is high in nitrogen and ideal for use in your weed’s vegetative stage.
-Chicken manure releases nutrients slowly and can enhance yield.
+Bat guano’s NPK ratio is 10-3-1 which vegetative stage.
+Meanwhile, chicken manure releases nutrients slowly and can enhance yield.

 This is what comes out of an earthworm once it digests soil or other organic components.
 It is laden with tiny organisms and loaded with nutrients.
 It is commonly added to compost tea because adding it directly to weed, especially during the flowering stage, could result in your marijuana tasting like worm feces.

 Experienced gardeners know that organic material will ultimately grow back into the soil, and take with it the nutrients in the original matter.
 You could compost kitchen waste and other organic materials and expect to be rewarded with wonderfully fertile soil.
 As well as boosting your plant’s growth, composting reduces your landfill contribution and enriches the soil in your locality.